Dogness (International) Corp (DOGZ) Stock: A Look at the Analyst Recommendations - News Heater

 DOGZ’s Market Performance

-Dogness (International) Corp (DOGZ) has seen a 82.68% rise in stock performance for the week, with a 210.24% gain in the past month and a 1.23% surge in the past quarter.
-The volatility ratio for the week is 30.67%, and the volatility levels for the past 30 days are at 15.62% for DOGZ.
-The simple moving average for the past 20 days is 125.37% for DOGZ’s stock, with a -21.12% simple moving average for the past 200 days.
+Dogness (International) Corp (DOGZ) has seen a -17.79% fall in stock performance for the week, with a 53.15% gain in the past month and a -50.31% plunge in the past quarter.
+The volatility ratio for the week is 55.78%, and the volatility levels for the past 30 days are at 23.71% for DOGZ.
+The simple moving average for the last 20 days is 0.27% for DOGZ stock, with a simple moving average of -62.13% for the last 200 days.

-During the last 5 trading sessions, DOGZ rose by +81.64%, which changed the moving average for the period of 200-days by -44.85% in comparison to the 20-day moving average, which settled at $4.37.
-In addition, Dogness (International) Corp saw 79.80% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DOGZ fell by -17.79%, which changed the moving average for the period of 200-days by -73.29% in comparison to the 20-day moving average, which settled at $4.44.
+In addition, Dogness (International) Corp saw -13.95% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for DOGZ